OotyOoty

 1. Home

-Most developer-facing tools that connect AI assistants to external APIs ask you to store your API keys locally.
-Your Google API key, your Meta app secret, your Amazon credentials -- all sitting in a config file on your laptop.
+Most MCP tools that connect AI assistants to marketing platforms ask you to manage your own API keys.
+Your Google API key, your Meta app secret, your Amazon credentials, all sitting in a config file on your laptop.

 API keys in local config files are: